fhunleth/elixir-fortune/README.md

 **compiling fortunes**

-When you run `mix compile`, `:strfile_compiler` will scan all the `fortunes` directory in your project and its dependencies, then generate a `.dat` index data file corresponding to each fortune text file.
+When you run `mix compile`, `:fortune_compiler` will scan all the `fortune` directories in your project and its dependencies, then generate a `.dat` index data file corresponding to each fortune text file.

 ```bash
 mix deps.get
 mix compile
 ```